girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 Branch: `Android_Development` <br/>
 Folder: `Android_Development` <br/>
 The starting letter of every word should be in uppercase.
 Do not use spaces or hyphen(-).
 Instead use underscore (_) to join words.
-All branches and folder and sub-folder names should follow this naming convention to maintain a uniformity in the repository
+All branches and folder and sub-folder names should follow this naming convention to maintain a uniformity in the repository.

 <br/>

 ## Index (readme) files

 Inside each directory there is a `README` file.
 This is the index file of the directory.
 This `README` file should contain the list of sub-directories clicking on which one can navigate to a particular sub-directory.
 If you are adding a new sub-directory make sure you have added it to the `README` also.
 Again, inside subdirectories, there is another `README` file, that will contain all the topics that the subdirectory contains.
 The point of adding `README` inside directories and sub-directories is to help someone know about the content that is residing inside the directory or subdirectory.
-For the index files, please refer to the [templates](../templates)
+For the index files, please refer to the [templates](../templates).

 ---